 Orthodontic treatment corrects a “bad bite” by exerting a gentle pressure over time to straighten teeth.
-Modern braces are much less noticeable, and some patients can even be treated with practically invisible braces, called Invisalign®.
+Modern braces are much less noticeable.

 Orthodontics is the dental specialty for treating malocclusion, the condition commonly referred to as “bad bite”.
 Orthodontic treatment works by exerting a gentle pressure over time to straighten teeth.
 The braces that exert this pressure are fitted by dental specialists called orthodontists.